Lavandzhaym/Lavandzhaym/README.md

 - 👋 Hi, I’m @Lavandzhaym
 - 👀 I’m interested in data security and since
-- 🌱 I’m currently learning python and data
+- 🌱 I’m currently learning python and data security
 - 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me idk too xd